This fall, ditch the canned puree and make my easy homemade pumpkin puree from scratch. Use it to make a multitude of recipes.

 Store the pumpkin puree in an airtight container in the refrigerator for about a week.

 You can also freeze it for up to 3 months.
-I like to freeze it in multiple small containers so that I can just pull out one container, thaw the puree and use it in my recipes.
+I like to freeze it in multiple small containers to pull out one container, thaw the puree, and use it in my recipes.

-When defrosted, a little liquid may separate, just discard it.
+When defrosted, a little liquid may separate; discard it.

 You Might Also Like